publicissapient-france/hands-on-assistant/amazon-alexa/README.md

 - create your own slot type (e.g. `factType` with a list of possible fact type)
 - update your intent to get the fact type dynamically
-- update your backend logic to plug some random cat fact using this awesome [API](https://catfact.ninja/)
+- update your back-end logic to plug some random cat fact using this awesome [API](https://catfact.ninja/)

 So now whenever someone asks Alexa about cat fact, your skill can give out some